This pool is a bit more difficult to fish but has been fishing wonderfully in the last few seasons.

 Kevin and Tarquin with a double-up in E3.
-This was during June in 2013, both fish C & R.
+Both fish C & R.

 E3: Paradise Pool Instructions

-Because of the nature of the riverbed of this pool, one will often loose flies in the end of the drift, but that's the way it is and it catches fish!
-Also, the lower part of the beat fishes well all the way down to the border of the beat below, the Kregnes beat.
-So one should fish this pool all the way downstream, as here you have a chance to catch a big fish.
+Because of the nature of the riverbed of this pool, one will often loose flies in the end of the drift but fishing deep enough to get stuck is a sign you are in the zone where fish hold.
+The lower part of the beat fishes well all the way down to the border of the beat below.
+Fish this pool all the way downstream, as here you have a chance to catch a big fish.
 We are sure that this beat will bring some of the biggest fish during the coming seasons.
-It may not be as pleasant to fish as E1 or E2 but it can be very effective.
-Especially during the last season E3 was as good as the E1 and E2 so it seems to be changing positively.
+It may not be as idyllic to fish as E1 or E2, but it can be very effective.
+Last season E3 was equally as productive as E1/E2 so it seems to be changing positively.